stfc/PSyclone/doc/developers.rst

 arguments.
 A particular `api` can be specified (this is required so the parser knows what sort of code and metadata to expect, how to parse it and which `builtins` are supported).
-The name used to specify an invoke (defaulting to `invoke`) can be changed, the name of the module supplying any infrastructure (defaulting to `inf`) can be changed, a path to where to look for associated kernel files can be provided and a particular maximum line length can be specified.
+The name used to specify an invoke (defaulting to `invoke`) can be changed, a path to where to look for associated kernel files can be provided and a particular maximum line length can be specified.

+.. autoclass:: psyclone.parse.algorithm.Parser

 Once an instance of the `Parser()` class is created and configured with required values for the optional arguments, then the parse method